College Hockey America

-College Hockey America (CHA) is a college ice hockey conference in the United States.
-It participates in the NCAA's Division I as a hockey-only conference.
-The conference is made up of five women’s teams, with two in Pennsylvania; two in New York, and one in Missouri.
-A former member in Pennsylvania will return in 2023.
+College Hockey America (CHA) was a college ice hockey conference in the United States.
+It participated in the NCAA's Division I as a hockey-only conference.
+The conference's final membership featured six women's teams, with three in Pennsylvania; two in New York, and one in Missouri.

+On April 30, 2024, CHA merged with the Atlantic Hockey Association to form Atlantic Hockey America in 2024–25.

 History

 The CHA was founded as a men's-only league in the 1999–2000 season.
 The conference was formed by seven teams, three of which were Division I independent teams, another three moving up from Division II, after the NCAA stopped sanctioning Division II hockey in 1998, and one new varsity program (Wayne State).

 The newly formed women's division of the CHA began play in the 2002–03 season with four teams.
 Findlay, Mercyhurst and Wayne State were former Great Lakes Women's Hockey Association members, while Niagara played previously in the ECAC.

-The CHA Women's Division managed to remain at four teams between 2002–2008; although teams continued to come and go.
+The CHA Women's Division managed to remain at four teams between 2002 and 2008; although teams continued to come and go.
 In 2004, Findlay dropped its women's hockey program and was replaced by Quinnipiac University for one season.
 In 2005, the Bobcats removed its women's team and moved to another conference (ECAC).
 They were replaced by the Colonials women's ice hockey team of Robert Morris University.
 In 2008–09, Syracuse University started up its women's hockey program and joined the conference; bringing the total number of teams in the CHA Women's Division up to five.

-The CHA Men's Division folded after the 2009–2010 season, leaving the CHA as a women's only conference.
-The fate of the four remaining CHA men's teams was as follows: Niagara and Robert Morris moved to Atlantic Hockey; Bemidji State joined the WCHA; and Alabama-Huntsville continued play as an independent, but have since moved to the WCHA.
+The CHA Men's Division folded after the 2009–2010 season, leaving the CHA as a women's-only conference.
+The fate of the four remaining CHA men's teams was as follows: Niagara and Robert Morris moved to Atlantic Hockey; Bemidji State joined the WCHA; and Alabama-Huntsville continued play as an independent before moving to the WCHA prior to the program being discontinued after the WCHA men's conference folded.